dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/rest_api.md

 For the rest of the guide, we will use the [GitHub API](https://docs.github.com/en/rest?apiVersion=2022-11-28) and [Pokemon API](https://pokeapi.co/) as example sources.
 :::

+This source is based on the [RESTClient class](../../general-usage/http/rest-client.md).

 ### Add credentials

 In the `.dlt` folder, you'll find a file called `secrets.toml`, where you can securely store your access tokens and other sensitive information.
 It's important to handle this file with care and keep it safe.